7 Best Side Imaging Fish Finders Reviewed

 Ordinarily, most fish finders are designed for use in bass boats, motor boats, and vessels of a similar design.
 If you’d, therefore, want to use your unit on an inflatable fishing kayak, it’s always important to note that some modifications may be needed.
 Fortunately, there are many different guides available freely online and you can always refer to them in order to make the most out of your fishing gear.

+One of the unique attributes of side imaging technology is that it uses a transducer to shoot out sound waves in two ways.
+This way, you can scan a larger surface than you would using down imaging technology.
 Not all fish finders come with transducers.
 Therefore, it’s important to double-check that your preferred unit comes with a transducer, otherwise, you’ll find yourself ordering for a new transducer and that will mean spending more dollars and waiting for a few more days.

 If you opt for an old model, chances are that you’ll end up with an old-fashioned fish finder with a screen resembling that of a mobile phone.
 On the contrary, modern side imaging fish finders tend to offer larger screens.
 Wider screens come in handy at providing accurate readings thanks to a higher resolution and improved color contrast.